Websites that are powering Diversity and Inclusion recruitment in Ireland

 What began as an email bulletin has grown into one of the most successful job searching websites for those interested in working in the community, or Not For Profit area.
 Giancarlo Ramaioli created the business in 1999 and even though Giancarlo sadly passed away in 2009 the website is Ireland’s primary website for Not For Profits to advertise for positions and their community to apply to jobs.
 The website also offers a Community Exchange forum for Not For Profits to share with each other

-Ahead runs the The Willing and Able Mentoring (WAM) Programme is designed to give access to the labour markets for graduates with at least a level 8 degree and have a disability.
-Ahead then works with a range of businesses (some of whom you can see in this image) to provide paid work placements for a minimum of six months for these graduates.
+Ahead runs the The Willing and Able Mentoring (WAM) Programme, which is designed to give access to the labour market for graduates with at least a level 8 degree and have a disability.
+Ahead then work with a range of businesses (some of whom you can see in this image) to provide paid work placements for a minimum of six months for these graduates.
 Graduates are only allowed 2 placements through the WAM programme.
 All successful graduates are given a mentor upon starting in the organisation that hires them, to ease their transition into the company and answer any questions the new employee may have.
-According to their website “the WAM Programme has provided over 550 placements for graduates with disabilities”

 College Alumni Job Pages